Scheduled Personal Property Coverage: What It Is & Do You Need It?

 Find your best options in less than 2 minutes

-If you own an engagement ring, a vintage guitar, a professional camera kit, or any other high-value item, your standard homeowners insurance may be leaving you dangerously underinsured.
-Most policies cap jewelry coverage at just $1,500–$2,500 — far less than what many individual pieces are worth today.
+If you own an engagement ring, a vintage guitar, a professional camera kit, or any other high-value item, your standard 2026 homeowners insurance is likely leaving you dangerously underinsured.
+Most policies still cap jewelry coverage at just $1,500 to $2,500, far less than what a single engagement ring is worth today (the U.S. average now ranges between $5,200 and $6,500, with major metro averages well above $8,000).

 Scheduled personal property coverage is the solution most homeowners overlook.
-In this guide, you'll learn exactly how this endorsement works, which items qualify, what it costs, and how to determine whether adding it to your policy could save you thousands in the event of a loss.
+In this guide, you'll learn exactly how this endorsement works, which items qualify, what it costs in 2026, and how to determine whether adding it to your policy could save you thousands in the event of a loss.

 Key Pinch Points